-2013 Findings on the Worst Forms of Child Labor
+2014 Findings on the Worst Forms of Child Labor

-Children in the Dominican Republic are engaged in exploitative child labor in agriculture and commercial sexual exploitation.(1-3) The 2009-2010 National Household Survey found that although the overall incidence of child labor has decreased in the past decade, incidence of child labor in agriculture has increased.(4, 5) Table 1 provides key indicators on children's work and education in the Dominican Republic.
+Children in the Dominican Republic are engaged in the worst forms of child labor, including in agriculture and commercial sexual exploitation sometimes as a result of human trafficking.(1-4) The 2009 2010 National Multipurpose Household Survey, published in 2011, found that although the overall prevalence of child labor has decreased in the last decade, the prevalence of child labor in agriculture has increased.(5, 6) In 2014, the Government, with partial funding from UNICEF, collected data for a new National Multipurpose Household Survey that will generate updated information about child labor.
+The Government has indicated that it will publish the results of the Survey in 2015.(4) Table 1 provides key indicators on children's work and education in the Dominican Republic.

 |Working children, ages 10 to 14 (% and population):||5.3 (54,850)|

-|Working children by sector, ages 10 to 14 (%)|
+|Working children by sector, ages 10 to 14 (%):|

 |School attendance, ages 5 to 14 (%):||96.1|